fed4iot/VirIoT/Doc/Kubernetes Deployment.md

 **VirIoT labels**

 We consider a Kubernetes distributed cluster formed by a default zone and (optionally) multiple "edge" zones.
-Each zone has a gateway node with a public IP address through whitch it is possible to access the k8s nodes of the zone.
-The gateway node is any k8s node of the zone with a public IP address and hosts the MQTT broker and the HTTP proxy which are used by all VirIoT vSilos and ThingVisor of the zone.
+Each zone has a gateway node with a public IP address through which it is possible to access the k8s nodes of the zone.
+The gateway node is any k8s node of the zone with a public IP address, and it hosts the MQTT broker and the HTTP proxy that are used by all VirIoT vSilos and ThingVisor of the zone.

 The involved labels are: `viriot-zone`, `viriot-gw`, and `viriot-zone-gw`.

-The default zone has no `viriot-zone` label or `default` label.
+The default zone has no `viriot-zone` label (`default`).
 Nodes of an edge zone must be labelled with `viriot-zone` and `viriot-gw` labels.
 The value of the `viriot-gw` key must contain a public IP address through which it is possible to access the edge cluster.

-A single node per viriot-zone must have  the label `viriot-zone-gw=true`
+A single node per viriot-zone **must** have the label `viriot-zone-gw=true`.

 ```bash